edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

 Urgh.
 That was actually caused by
 [an issue with Mesa](https://steamdeckhq.com/tips-and-guides/how-to-fix-graphical-issues-in-the-re4-demo/) that required an update.
-Neither valve or the Chimera OS team released this for a little while but as soon as I upgraded, I ended up getting [this bug](https://github.com/ChimeraOS/chimeraos/issues/516) and could only boot into a black screen.
+Neither Valve or the Chimera OS team released this for a little while but as soon as I upgraded, I ended up getting [this bug](https://github.com/ChimeraOS/chimeraos/issues/516) and could only boot into a black screen.
 I chatted to the devs on their discord and they were super friendly but they couldn't figure out my issue and I gave up.